 - LPG is not the core product of local refineries and that is why they sold their interests to wholesalers. - These refineries are constrained even in producing their core products such as petrol and diesel.
-Therefore LPG has to be imported to meet local demand.
+Therefore, LPG has to be imported to meet local demand.

 The Department regulates LPG at the refinery gate through the Maximum Refinery Gate Price (MRGP) and also at retail level through the Maximum Retail Price (MRP).
-The Department intends regulating the price of LPG along the entire value chain.
+Since the wholesale price of LPG is not regulated, therefore, the Department intends regulating the price of LPG along the entire value chain.
 The Department has since changed the pricing framework to reflect the actual cost of imported LPG using Saudi Contract Price.
 The main problem with the old pricing methodology was that it used Petrol 93 as a proxy for the calculation of MRGP of LPG.
 This stems from the historical practice when LPG was a mere by-product of the refining process and was in abundance.
 Some of the LPG is used as an input in the production of petrol.
 Due to fluctuations of monthly crude oil prices from which LPG is derived, sometimes, importers of LPG were not fully recovering their importation costs.
 The graph below demonstrates this fact.